 A: Yes.
 Because regular communication is the foundation of effective parental involvement, districts and schools must continue to provide information about district, school, and student progress to parents.
 Continuous Improvement schools must promptly notify parents of each student enrolled in the school.

 Q: What must be included in the parent notification letter?

 A: The notification letters must inform parents of the school’s status and how they can be engaged in their child’s education.
 The notification letters must be in an understandable, uniform format, including alternative formats available upon request and to the extent practicable, in a language that parents can understand.
-The information must be provided directly to parents on school or district letterhead through regular mail or email and post it on their website.
-Additionally, the information must be disseminated through a broader means such as the media, public agencies serving the student population and their families and sending it home in backpacks.
-Additionally, LEAs are required to attach the dated parent notification letter to the Title I, Part A application in SERVS.
+The information must be provided directly to parents on school or district letterhead through regular mail or email and posted on their website.
+Additionally, the information must be disseminated through a broader means such as the media, public agencies serving the student population and their families or sending it home in backpacks.
+Also, LEAs are required to attach the dated parent notification letter to the Title I, Part A application in SERVS.